-Do you remember those old days when you have been a child and you have been taught how to use your first toothbrush?
+Do you remember the good old days as a child and you were taught to use your first toothbrush?

 Of course you don’t.
-Nobody remembers such a things but what is pretty sure that most of us stick with manual brush till now.
-It is like our heritage from the childhood.
+Nobody remembers such things but what we do know is that we’ve been accustomed to manual toothbrushes.
+It is like our heritage from childhood.

 You do brush your teeth doing some movements with the brush, doing the best that you can and then when it comes to your dental check-up appointment you hear from your dentist or hygienist that there is a lot of teeth missed during brushing.
 Next comes the question: “What kind of toothbrush do you use: manual or electrical? “ Then you start to wonder:

 – Should I stick with manual toothbrush or switch for an electric one?